-With the water in the container, the system uses sensors to measure the level of the waste and level of water inside the bin.
+With the water in the container, the system uses sensors to measure the level of the waste inside the bin.

-The waste level status and motor state is presented to the user via a webpage.
-Finally, the water is expelled from the water pump into the lake again, passing through a temperature sensor that monitors the pump motor.
+The waste level status is presented to the user via a webpage.

+Finally, the water is expelled from the water pump into the lake again.